arulalant/txt2unicode/example/encodes_chars/README.md

 Look at all available files of `encodes_chars` directory [here]()

-`all.encodes.common.chars.txt` files contains **commonly available 580 compound characters among all encodings**.
+[all.encodes.common.chars.txt](all.encodes.common.chars.txt) file contains **commonly available 580 compound characters among all encodings**.

-So if your input text fully falls only under the compund characters of [all.encodes.common.chars.txt](all.encodes.common.chars.txt), then auto2unicode will fails. :-(
+So if your input text fully falls only under the compund characters of `all.encodes.common.chars.txt`, then auto2unicode will fails. :-(

-Look at the files `dinamani2utf8.unique.chars.txt` and `nakkeeran2utf8.unique.chars.txt`.
+Look at the files [dinamani2utf8.unique.chars.txt](dinamani2utf8.unique.chars.txt) and [nakkeeran2utf8.unique.chars.txt](nakkeeran2utf8.unique.chars.txt).
 There are fully empty.

 It seems these two encodes characters are fully falls under commonly available 580 compound characters [all.encodes.common.chars.txt](all.encodes.common.chars.txt).